agarrharr/awesome-cli-apps/readme.md

 - [PathPicker](https://github.com/facebook/pathpicker/) - After parsing the output from a command, PathPicker presents you with a nice UI to select which files you're interested in.
 - [fz](https://github.com/changyuheng/fz) - Seamless fuzzy tab completion for z.
 - [goto](https://github.com/iridakos/goto) - Directory aliases for the shell with autocomplete.
-- [z.lua](https://github.com/skywind3000/z.lua) - A new cd command that helps you navigate faster by learning your habits.
+- [z.lua](https://github.com/skywind3000/z.lua) - `cd` command that learns your habits.
-- [zoxide](https://github.com/ajeetdsouza/zoxide) - A blazing fast directory jumper written in Rust.
+- [zoxide](https://github.com/ajeetdsouza/zoxide) - Fast directory jumper in Rust.

 ### Search